timdetering/BaconBytes.StarTrek/README.md

 2726  PRINT TAB(41);"(";
 ```

 That means: print 41 spaces followed by left-parenthesis.
-That was easy to translate, but the intension was to push the left-parenthesis onto the next line by letting it wrap around the console.
+That was easy to translate, but the intention was to push the left-parenthesis onto the next line by letting it wrap around the console.
 I cleaned some of this stuff up.
 There are also some tables that get printed in the game.
 I reformatted them a bit to make them easier to read.

 One other thing: notice that in this type of BASIC, `#` indicates not-equal-to.
 It took me a while to realize why they chose that symbol, `#` resembles `≠`.

 ## Entering the Star Trek Universe ##
 Now, I was ready to play the game.
 As I mentioned above, I never understood the rules before.
 Luckily, when you run the program, it gives you the option of viewing instructions.
 I studied them carefully.
 But, the only way to really understand what to do is to play the game.
-Here's a walkthrough:
+Here's a walk-through:

 ```
                           STAR TREK